Tembocs/docdb/doc/architecture/architecture.md

 print(widget?.price);  // 29.99 - fully typed!
 ```

-> **Note**: DocDB is Entity-only by design.
+> **Note**: EntiDB is Entity-only by design.
 There is no schema-less `Document` class or backward compatibility layer.
 All stored data must be represented by classes implementing the `Entity` interface.
 This enforces type safety and better code organization.

 ### 6.2.
 Separation of User and Data Storage